-A chemical reaction that results from heating a cannabinoid to the point of removing a carboxyl group, thus enhancing the cannabinoid’s ability to interact with the body's receptors.
-Decarboxylation is dependent upon time and temperature.
-For example, tetrahydrocannabinolic acid (THCA) will naturally decarboxylate into tetrahydrocannabinol (THC) over time, or immediately after being exposed to heat.
+Decarboxylation is a chemical reaction.
+Cannabis decarboxylation is the process of using heat and time to remove a carboxyl group from cannabinoids in the cannabis plant, enhancing their ability to interact with your body's receptors.
+For example, tetrahydrocannabinolic acid (THCA) will naturally decarboxylate into tetrahydrocannabinol (THC) over time or immediately after being exposed to heat.

 No, decarboxylation does not ruin cannabidiol (CBD).
-On the contrary, decarboxylation is actually necessary to ensure that the CBD is activated.
+Decarboxylation is actually necessary to activate CBD.
 As with THC, the raw cannabis plant does not contain CBD molecules.

-Instead, it contains cannabidiolic acid (CBDA), which does not interact with your body the same way that CBD does.
-To convert that CBDA into CBD, the compound that gives consumers a number of positive therapeutic effects, you need to decarboxylate your weed first.
+Instead, it contains cannabidiolic acid (CBDA), which does not interact with your body the same way CBD does.
+To convert that CBDA into CBD, and enjoy its potentially therapeutic effects, you need to decarboxylate your weed first.

 The bottom line: to convert THCA and CBDA into THC and CBD, respectively, you need to apply heat for a period of time.

 Decarbing cannabis flower at home takes some trial and error and may take a few attempts to perfect.
 Hitting the right decarboxylation temperature is critical to the process, but even if you don't achieve full decarboxylation, you will be able to decarb at least some of the cannabinoid acids in the raw plant.

 While there are many ways to decarb weed, these two are common and relatively easy:

 To decarboxylate weed for homemade cannabutter or other infusion purposes, you can bake cannabis in an oven at a low temperature.

 - Preheat the oven to 230 degrees Fahrenheit (110 degrees Celsius).